alienarena/alienarena/docs/README.txt

 Debian packaging: Andres Mejia
 Alien Arena IRC Channel:  Astralsin

-There are other major contributions from the community from QuakeSrc.org, including MrG, Psychospaz, Jalisko, Heffo, Chayfo, Dukey, Jitspoe, Knightmare, Barens, and Carbon14.
+There are other major contributions from the community from QuakeSrc.org, including MrG, Psychospaz, Jalisko, Heffo, Chayfo, Dukey, Jitspoe, Knightmare, Barens, MH, and Carbon14.
 Without this wonderful group of people, and the release of their accomplishments, many features would not have been possible.
+A very special thanks goes out to the community members who contributed to the crosshair and hud contest.
+A full list of those contributors can be found in the in-game credit list.

 5. COPYRIGHT INFORMATION